CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 - There must be only two peer switches in one MLAG configuration, but you can have multiple configurations in a network for *switch-to-switch MLAG* (see below).
 - The peer switches implementing MLAG must be running Cumulus Linux version 2.5 or later.
 - You must specify a unique `clag-id` for every dual-connected bond on each peer switch; the value must be between 1 and 65535 and must be the same on both peer switches in order for the bond to be considered *dual-connected*.
-- The dual-connected devices (servers or switches) can use LACP (IEEE 802.3ad/802.1ax) to form the {{<link url="Bonding-Link-Aggregation" text="bond">}}.
+- The dual-connected devices (servers or switches) can use LACP (IEEE 802.3ad or 802.1ax) to form the {{<link url="Bonding-Link-Aggregation" text="bond">}}.
 In this case, the peer switches must also use LACP.
 - Both switches in the MLAG pair must be running the same release of Cumulus Linux.
 - Cumulus Linux does not support MLAG with 802.1X; the switch cannot synchronize 802.1X authenticated MAC addresses over the peerlink.